paulross/PyCppContainers/README.md

 This C++ project is about converting between C++ containers and Python's (`tuple`  ``list``, ``set``, ``frozenset``, ``dict``) containing homogeneous types (``bool``, ``int``, ``float``, ``complex``, ``bytes``, ``str``) to and from their C++ equivalents.

-For two-way conversion for this set of containers:
+Two-way conversion for this set of containers:

 | C++ Container              | Python Equivalent |
 |----------------------------|-------------------|